Roots of Empathy

 Ways to get involved...

 Are you interested in investing in the social and emotional literacy of children in Waterloo Region?
 Each spring, we recruit instructors and families for an October start date in the schools.
 Find out about our volunteer opportunities for families and instructors below.

 Parents with babies who will be between 2-4 months old in October will work alongside a trained Roots of Empathy instructor to teach young children about the physical, emotional and social development of your baby.
 Together, you will visit the classroom once a month between October and June (nine visits in total).
 Each visit will last approximately 30-40 minutes and during that time the school children will have the opportunity to learn about your child’s development.
 One parent is required to attend each classroom visit and, where schedule permits, a second parent occasionally joins in.
 If you or someone you know is expecting a baby in June through early September and are interested in learning more about the program, please contact us.

-If you have approximately 2 hours each week for the 27 weeks of the program (mid-October – June) this opportunity could be for you.
-Due to the investment made in training and support during the first year of delivery, we do ask for a 2 year commitment of our facilitators.
+Roots of Empathy instructors reap the rewards of helping children become more caring and responsible citizens through their work in the classroom.
+Many of our dedicated instructors come with backgrounds in teaching, health, social work and/or recreation.
+They are comfortable speaking in front of classrooms and working with children.
+We welcome all volunteers interested in this role who have the time available.
+If you have approximately two hours each week for the 27 weeks of the program (mid October – June), this opportunity could be for you.
+Due to the investment made in training and support during the first year of delivery, we do ask for a two-year commitment from our facilitators.